vasishtanj/pose_estimation_heatmap/README.md

 # Setup
 This application is set up to run the [human-pose-estimation-001](https://docs.openvinotoolkit.org/latest/_intel_models_human_pose_estimation_0001_description_human_pose_estimation_0001.html) from the OpenVINO Pre-Trained Open Model Zoo, however you can use public or pre-trained models.
 To download use the [OpenVINO Model Downloader](https://software.intel.com/en-us/articles/model-downloader-essentials).
+For R1 the human-pose-estimation-001 model should be in this directory

+    cd /opt/intel/openvino/deployment_tools/tools/model_downloader/Transportation/human_pose_estimation/mobilenet-v1/dldt/human-pose-estimation-0001.xml

 Also it is required to use the [OpenVINO Model Optimizer](https://docs.openvinotoolkit.org/2019_R1/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) to convert files to Inference Engine format (.xml and .bin)
-Go to the where the human_pose_estimation_demo directory is.
-The path below is where the directory is in R1.

-    cd /opt/intel/openvino/inference_engine/samples/human_pose_estimation_demo/

 Then update enviornment variables required to compile and run OpenVINO toolkit using the following script.

     source /opt/intel/openvino/bin/setupvars.sh

-# Running
-Then build the samples by going back to the samples directory and run

-    cd /opt/intel/openvino/inference_engine/samples
-    ./build_samples.sh
+## Linker note

-***NOTE:*** Because OpenCV libraries are used to implement the heatmap, the ***video*** library was manually linked for CMake to read and use.
+Because OpenCV libraries are used to implement the heatmap, the ***video*** library was manually linked for CMake to read and use.
 The library was linked on line 8 of the CMakefiles.txt.

     find_package(OpenCV COMPONENTS highui video QUIET)

+# Build and Run
+To first build, run the build_samples.sh script

+    ./build_samples.sh

-Finally, go to the directory from where you will run the application
+Finally, go to your build/intel64/Release folder and from there you will run the application using this command

-    cd inference_engine_samples_build/intel64/Release

-and run using the following command

     ./human_pose_estimation_demo -i [path to your video file] -m /opt/intel/openvino/deployment_tools/tools/model_downloader/Transportation/human_pose_estimation/mobilenet-v1/dldt/human-pose-estimation-0001.xml -d CPU